Fresno State Athletics

 - Assistant Coach

-Ray Barefield returned to his hometown and joined Fresno State’s men’s basketball staff as an assistant coach in April 2024.
+Ray Barefield returned to his hometown and joined Fresno State’s men’s basketball program as an assistant coach in April 2024.

 In 11 seasons at the helm of the Rancho Christian, Barefield turned the program into a power not just in California but nationally, regularly testing his teams against the best programs across the country.
 Barefield amassed 249 wins, advanced in the state playoffs in each season, and has reached three championship games, winning two.
-His most recent championship in 2023 (CIF-SS Division 2) had four players earn Division I scholarships.
+His most recent championship, in 2023 (CIF-SS Division 2), resulted in four players earning Division I scholarships.

-When Barefield took over reigns at Rancho Christian, it ranked 15,934th on MaxPreps and rose to as high as No. 1 in California and No. 5 in the country during his tenure.
+When Barefield took over the reins at Rancho Christian, it ranked 15,934th on MaxPreps and rose to as high as No. 1 in California and No. 5 in the country during his tenure.

 Also under his guidance during his tenure are current college players Rodney Brown Jr. (Cal/Virginia Tech), Kevin Patton Jr. (San Diego/USC) and Dominic Harris (Gonzaga/LMU/UCLA).
 Joining that list in the fall of 2024 is Brian Amuneke.
 The Ivy League Player of the Year for Barefield at Rancho Christian in 2024 chose to move to Fresno State with the coach he spent the last three years working with.

-Prior to taking over at Rancho Christian, Barefield started a year-round developmental program working with some of the elite youth basketball programs in the country.
+Prior to taking over at Rancho Christian, Barefield started a year-round developmental program, working with some of the country's elite youth basketball programs.

-Barefield played at San Diego State (1990-94) before playing professionally overseas.
-He returns to Fresno where he starred at Hoover High School and is a member of the school’s Hall of Fame (2023).
+Barefield played at San Diego State before playing professionally overseas.
+He returns to Fresno, where he starred at Hoover High School and was recently inducted into the school’s Hall of Fame (2023).

 In 11 seasons at the helm of the Rancho Christian, Barefield turned the program into a power not just in California but nationally, regularly testing his teams against the best programs across the country.
 Barefield amassed 249 wins, advanced in the state playoffs in each season, and has reached three championship games, winning two.
-His most recent championship in 2023 (CIF-SS Division 2) had four players earn Division I scholarships.
+His most recent championship, in 2023 (CIF-SS Division 2), resulted in four players earning Division I scholarships.

-When Barefield took over reigns at Rancho Christian, it ranked 15,934th on MaxPreps and rose to as high as No. 1 in California and No. 5 in the country during his tenure.
+When Barefield took over the reins at Rancho Christian, it ranked 15,934th on MaxPreps and rose to as high as No. 1 in California and No. 5 in the country during his tenure.

 Also under his guidance during his tenure are current college players Rodney Brown Jr. (Cal/Virginia Tech), Kevin Patton Jr. (San Diego/USC) and Dominic Harris (Gonzaga/LMU/UCLA).
 Joining that list in the fall of 2024 is Brian Amuneke.
 The Ivy League Player of the Year for Barefield at Rancho Christian in 2024 chose to move to Fresno State with the coach he spent the last three years working with.

-Prior to taking over at Rancho Christian, Barefield started a year-round developmental program working with some of the elite youth basketball programs in the country.
+Prior to taking over at Rancho Christian, Barefield started a year-round developmental program, working with some of the country's elite youth basketball programs.

-Barefield played at San Diego State (1990-94) before playing professionally overseas.
-He returns to Fresno where he starred at Hoover High School and is a member of the school’s Hall of Fame (2023).
+Barefield played at San Diego State before playing professionally overseas.
+He returns to Fresno, where he starred at Hoover High School and was recently inducted into the school’s Hall of Fame (2023).